-The PGA TOUR and CDW have teamed up to introduce the ShotLink Intelligence Prize, an output of "ShotLink Intelligence Powered by CDW."
-The competition challenges academics to find the best new application of ShotLink data to golf science.
-Participants in the "ShotLink Intelligence Powered by CDW" program have the opportunity to submit papers based on the research they have conducted for the chance to win a $25,000 first place technology gift from CDW for their designated academic institution.
+The PGA TOUR and CDW teamed up in 2012 to sponsor the ShotLink Intelligence Prize, an output of "ShotLink Intelligence Powered by CDW."
+The competition challenged academics to find the best new application of ShotLink data to golf science.
+Participants in the "ShotLink Intelligence Powered by CDW" program had the opportunity to submit papers based on the research they had conducted for the chance to win a $25,000 first place technology gift from CDW for their designated academic institution.

-Participants will submit papers by November 1, 2012.
-Submissions will be judged by a four-member panel based on their contribution to golf science (broadly defined) using the PGA TOUR's ShotLink dataset.
-Examples of other papers that have utilized ShotLink data are available at www.pgatour.com/stats/academicdata/institutions.
+Submissions were judged by a four-member panel based on their contribution to golf science (broadly defined) using the PGA TOUR's ShotLink dataset.

 The panel of judges included Professor Mark Broadie of Columbia Business School; John Paul Newport, WSJ golf journalist; Steve Evans, PGA TOUR Senior Vice President, Information Systems; and CDW's Matthew Troka, Senior Vice President of Product and Partner Management.

 READ MORE: Dr. Lucius Riccio wins top prize